 What is Radon Testing?

-FAQ > What is Radon Testing?
+Questions? > What is Radon Testing?

-Is it a problem for my family?
+Is radon gas a problem for my family?

 The U.S. Surgeon General has advocated for Americans to have their homes checked for radon.
 "Indoor radon is the second-leading cause of lung cancer in the United States and breathing it over prolonged periods can present a significant health risk to families all over the county," Surgeon General Richard H. Carmona said.
 The warning estimated that 20,000 Americans die of radon-related lung cancer annually.